Introduction to pilot and feasibility studies

 The purpose of performing pilot and feasibility studies is to give your research the best chance of success.
 When developing an intervention, the U.K. Medical Research Council (MRC) suggest that a series of pilot or feasibility studies may be needed to target each of the key uncertainties in the design, before moving on to a definitive evaluation.

-A pilot or feasibilty study in advance of a future definitive study is helpful to investigate areas of uncertainty about the later definitive study, for example, checking participants can be recruited and retained, testing the study protocol, and exploring potential outcome measures.
+A pilot or feasibility study in advance of a future definitive study is helpful to investigate areas of uncertainty about the later definitive study, for example, checking participants can be recruited and retained, testing the study protocol, estimating parameters for a sample size calculation for the future definitive study, and exploring potential outcome measures.
 Assessing feasibility in this way ensures that fewer problems are likely to be encountered in the definitive study.
-This encourages methodological rigour and higher quality main studies.
+This encourages methodological rigour and higher quality definitive studies.

 From a practical point of view, funders often require pilot or feasibility studies to determine whether a definitive study is likely to succeed and hence be worth funding.
 Moreover, funders often expect applicants to use data from the pilot or feasibility study to plan study duration, number of sites etc.